the-senior-dev/25_most_asked_js_questions_examples_repo/10_13_fullstack_examples/Readme.md

+10. Response Status Codes

+- See Backend:

-# CORS Preflight Request Example
+11. CORS Preflight Request Example

 - Backend: Node.js + Express
 - Frontend: HTML + JavaScript

-# Content Negotiation
+12. Content Negotiation

 - The browser sends a request to the server with the following headers:
     - Accept: application/json